A coastline waiting to be explored…

 The project will take approximately 31 weeks to complete and will create a number of full time employment positions.

 We have welcomed support from Councillor Crute and Councillor Pounder from Blackhall who have been involved with this project from the start, helping us to see it from it’s vision to delivery.
 Councillor Crute told us “I’m delighted to see that construction of the new Coastal Hub at Crimdon is scheduled to begin soon.
 For a long time I’ve been inundated with calls from visitors and members of the public asking for improved facilities at Crimdon Dene so to see a start on site of the proposed Coastal Hub will be a huge boost for everyone with the interests of Crimdon at heart.
 Hopefully it will be the first step towards bringing in additional facilities and returning the resort to its traditional status as a key visitor attraction for the Durham coast.”
 Further updates as the project develops will appear on our Crimdon page.

-National Lottery funding is set to make waves for coastal & marine heritage in the North East of England
+National Lottery funded – this project is set to make waves for coastal & marine heritage in the North East of England!

-Visit our SeaSscapes section for more information on this exciting project and to get involved!
+The Seascapes Board are currently looking for an Independent Board member – visit our SeaScapes section for more information on this role and for information about this exciting project and to get involved!